ganeshvenepally/ml-fabric-lab/README.md

 ## Things I Need To Fix

-- Change out Prometheus for Mirmir
+- Change out Prometheus for Mimir
 - Fix bridge logic between fabrics for SPAN/TAP
 - Update docker images and .yaml reference for ARM/INTEL cEOS images.
 So I can run the lab on either my Macbook(Intel) or Mac Mini (Arm)